pmy02/nOOnchi/README.md

 ![Backend](https://img.shields.io/badge/Backend-Nest.js%20%C2%B7%20Kubernetes%20%C2%B7%20AWS%20SQS-green)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey)

 > **Status: archived (Apr 8 – Dec 15, 2022).** This README was revised in 2026 to document the system *accurately*, including methodological limitations identified in retrospect.
-The limitations are kept here deliberately — they motivated a methodologically rigorous successor project, **[EarShield](https://github.com/pmy02/earshield)** <!-- TODO: update URL after pushing the successor repo -->, which redesigns the data splits, labels, and evaluation from the ground up.
+The limitations are kept here deliberately — they motivated a methodologically rigorous successor project, **[nOOnchi_v2](https://github.com/pmy02/nOOnchi_v2)**, which redesigns the data splits, labels, and evaluation from the ground up.

-**nOOnchi** ("nunchi" — the Korean word for reading a situation) is a voice phishing detection solution built during the **13th SW Maestro program**: an API service and mobile application that transcribes an ongoing phone call, classifies the conversation with a KoBERT-based model, and alerts the user when the call looks like voice phishing.
+**nOOnchi** is a voice phishing detection solution built during the **13th SW Maestro program**: an API service and mobile application that transcribes an ongoing phone call, classifies the conversation with a KoBERT-based model, and alerts the user when the call looks like voice phishing.
 The motivation was the steady year-over-year growth of voice phishing damage in Korea and the fact that most victims realize what happened only after the money has moved.

 ![image](https://github.com/pmy02/nOOnchi/assets/62882579/d35d8313-555f-4e9e-9efc-f82e809e5a45)
 ![image](https://github.com/pmy02/nOOnchi/assets/62882579/7f5917b1-d259-4feb-a4b6-ee4bf9e618b7)